Kepler-451: Planetary system

 Periodic variations in the timing of this system's eclipses were detected in 2015 using data from the Kepler space telescope.
 It was proposed that these variations are caused by the gravitational effects of a Jupiter-mass planet, Kepler-451b, orbiting with a period of 416 days at a distance of 0.92 AU.

 The existence of planets in this system is disputed.
 An independent study in 2020 found no evidence for Kepler-451b, ruling out the presence of any object of at least Jupiter's mass on the claimed orbit with an inclination greater than 43°.
 A 2022 study instead proposed a three-planet model, including the originally claimed planet as well as two other planets of similar mass with orbital periods of 43 and 1,800 days.

 In general, eclipse timing variations of this type are common in post-common envelope binary systems, and their true cause remains uncertain.

+A 2026 study revised the possibility of planetary companions using 20 years of eclipse timing data.
+One of the models (DS-A) suggested two companions orbiting at 3.4±and au, while the other (DS-B) suggested three companions orbiting at 0.91, 3.4 and 4.3 au.
+They note that the inner companion in the DS-B model could be an artifact of systematic issues, while the outer companion in both models could be explained as being the result of magnetic activity.
+Therefore, the data supports the presence of only one planet at 3.4 au.